 Covid 19 Guidance

-1. Nets: The nets have been set at the appropriate height to avoid players having to adjust them.
+4. Nets.
+Whilst the number of positive coronavirus cases remain high, the nets will continue to be set at the appropriate height to avoid players having to adjust them.
 Do not drop the nets at the end of play.
-(The net measuring sticks should only be used if you think they need adjusting.)